Welcome back, students!

 - Cover mouth and nose when coughing or sneezing, or cough or sneeze into your elbow

-SilverCloud provides UW–Madison students with no-cost, online, confidential treatment options 24 hours a day.
-In SilverCloud, you can engage with four content paths that address depression, anxiety, stress, and body image.
+SilverCloud provides UW-Madison students with no-cost, online, confidential treatment options 24 hours a day.
+In SilverCloud, you can engage with content paths that address depression, anxiety, stress, body image, resilience, and insomnia and sleep issues.
+More than 2,000 UW-Madison students are already using SilverCloud.
 Create an account today!

 YOU@WISC is a student connection portal with tools, content and resources specific to UW-Madison student life.
 Log in to see how UW-Madison can help you succeed, thrive, and matter.